Jeffganger/SanteBridge/CoreSetup_Recommendation.md

+Ok, purposefully modifying this file to see if Grok sees it, date is 7/11/2025, time is 10:47AM Az time.

 I completely understand your frustration with the time it takes to make edits to CoreSetup in the HealthSync application.
 You’ve pinpointed a key challenge: the event-driven functionality and the complex interplay